Cost of Living in Guatemala

 We asked people how much they someone comfortably live on in Guatemala, they wrote:

 "The cost of living in Guatemala is generally quite affordable.
 Basic necessities such as food, transportation, and housing are relatively inexpensive compared to other countries in the region.
 Eating out at restaurants is also quite affordable, with meals costing around $5-10 USD.
 Utilities such as electricity and water are also relatively inexpensive.
-Overall, Guatemala is a great place to live if you are looking for an affordable lifestyle," said one person in Guatemala.
+Overall, Guatemala is a great place to live if you are looking for an affordable lifestyle," remarked one in Guatemala.

 Get Quote